IgniteUI/indigo-design-docfx/en/getting-started.md

 ![](../images/getting-started1.png)
   <div class="divider--half"></div>

 3. From the insert menu, select `Indigo-Styling`, then `Shadows/Rect` and `Elevate 18` positioning it above the background, but below the Navbar.
-Do the same to inser a `Colors/white` rectangle and resize and position it so that its borders are aligned with all the borders of the elevation.
+Do the same to insert a `Colors/white` rectangle and resize and position it so that its borders are aligned with all the borders of the elevation.
 Now select both layers and size them to 280 by 400, putting them in the exact center of the artboard to serve as a surface on top of which our form will be laid out.

 ![](../images/getting-started2.png)

   <div class="divider--half"></div>

-4. From the insert menu, select `Indigo-Components`, then `Text` and `Title` positioning it at the top of this surface with a 16px spacing on the left, top and right.
+4. From the insert menu, select `Indigo-Components`, then `Text` and `Title` positioning it at the top of this surface with a 16px spacing on the left, top, and right.
 The newly inserted layer should appear above the surface, but below the Navbar.
 Set the Size override to H4 and the Style to ~34/left/Primary and for the Text type in "Start Budgeting".
 The last thing to do with this layer is to set its height to 56px.

 ![](../images/getting-started3.png)